 Your dashboard also displays colorful and easy-to-comprehend reports that help you visualize metrics like tasks left, this week’s priority, etc.

-All in all, ClickUp’s reporting function is convenient for analyzing your team’s contribution, who is working faster, and for making future plans.
+All in all, ClickUp’s reporting function is convenient for analyzing your team’s contribution, who is working faster, and for making plans.

 Asana provides actionable data insights to keep your work on track.
 You’ll be able to see progress across teams and departments, upcoming tasks by teams, overdue tasks, and more.